 Living with the condition, M.E.
-(Myalgic Encephalomyelitis), as well as other co-morbities such as hypermobility, gallstones and pectus excavatum, has left an indelible impression on my life to the point that the sheer act of living with these conditions takes on the quality of a full-time career.
-I spend my days working out what energy I have and how I can manage it, researching treatments, studies, and potential cures, engaging with people in the M.E. community as well as speaking out about my condition to raise awareness and lobby for much needed change, and then dealing with the inevitable consequences of getting all the above energy calculations wrong and feeling the profound and sometimes long-lasting effects of PEM.
+(Myalgic Encephalomyelitis), as well as other co-morbities such as hypermobility, gallstones and pectus excavatum, has left an indelible impression on my life, to the point that the sheer act of living with these conditions takes on the quality of a full-time career.
+I spend my days working out what energy I have and how I can manage it, researching treatments, studies, and potential cures, engaging with people in the M.E. community; speaking out about my condition to raise awareness and lobby for much needed change; and dealing with the inevitable consequences of getting all the above energy calculations wrong and feeling the profound and sometimes long-lasting effects of PEM.
 When I can, I also write.

 This page however is devoted to anything and everything about M.E, now known in the UK as ME/CFS following the publication of the NICE guidelines.

 Here I will post links that I hope will be useful to people with M.E. to help them live with their condition whether they are new to the condition, or “long haulers” to borrow a phrase from the Long Covid community which is a post-viral condition with similar symptoms to M.E.
 It is likely that any resources for people with M.E will also be useful to people with Long Covid too.

 I will also post links on people living with M.E. – how they are doing it and how despite incredible challenges people are able to continue to create, express themselves and advocate for people like them through art, music, writing, crafts, activism and more.

 And of course if there is anything you may find useful that you believe I should host on this page please do comment below.
 I am currently at moderate to severe end of the functional ability scale of M.E. so it may take some time but I will get to it when I can,

 - A fantastic resource for background on M.E, history, treatments and specialists in the field is the aptly named ME-Pedia site created at curated by ME Action.